-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 <div><a href="/">Log back in</a></div>

-When the user refreshes the page, they’ll be identified as an unauthorized user, and be redirected to Auth0’s login page.
-For a more advanced implementation of logout functionality, you may choose to always return a redirect to your app’s root path: this will force every user to sign in again immediately after logging out:
+When the user refreshes the page, they will be identified as an unauthorized user, and be redirected to Auth0’s login page.
+For a more advanced implementation of logout functionality, you may choose to always return a redirect to your application’s root path.
+This redirect will force every user to sign in again immediately after logging out:

 workers-site/auth0.js